-Dust in demolition can pose a variety of hazards affecting both worker health and the environment.
+Dust in demolition can pose a variety of hazards affecting the demolition team and the environment.
 It is essential to understand these hazards for effective dust control.
 Some of the potential health risks associated with dust exposure during demolition include respiratory issues, eye irritation, and skin irritation.

 Environmental concerns associated with dust in demolition include soil and water contamination, vegetation damage, and air pollution.
 Regulatory frameworks are in place to control dust emissions during demolition, with strict fines for non-compliance.